blue-button/implementation-guide/receive-using-direct.md

 Patient has transmitted their health data to Direct Address that is tied to your application.
 Application does wonderful things with it.

+Automation - Things will be sent when stuff changes.
+Be prepared.

 ## Technical

 You need to setup a HISP.